 Well kept records are essential to good Safeguarding Practice.
 Our setting is clear about the need to record any concerns held about a child or children within our setting, the status of such records and when those records should be passed over to other agencies.

-Any records regarding safeguarding and child protection are kept securely in the Head Teacher’s office.
+Any records regarding safeguarding and child protection are kept securely in the Designated Safeguarding Lead’s office.

 Recognising concerns, signs and indicators of abuse

 To recognise that our children are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
 We will ensure all staff understands their responsibilities in being alert to indicators of abuse and their responsibility for referring any concerns to the designated professionals for safeguarding and child protection.